mollie/api-documentation/source/reference/v2/organizations-api/create-organization.rst

        .. type:: string
           :required: false

      - The VAT number of the organization, if based in the European Union.
-The VAT number has been checked with the `VIES <http://ec.europa.eu/taxation_customs/vies/>`_ by Mollie.
+The VAT number will be checked with the `VIES <http://ec.europa.eu/taxation_customs/vies/>`_ by Mollie.

    * - ``client_id``